utsav-sth/e1039-GPU/GPU_reconstruction_in_progress/README.md

 - Python for building the Python bindings (Python version 2.x or 3.x)

 Input files:
-- Rootfiles in E906/E1039 format
+- Rootfiles in E-906/E-1039 format
-- Switch data format type to process in "LoadInput.cxx" file .sh
+- Switch data format type to process in "LoadInput.cxx" file

-To run main source code, simply execute file titles "run.sh" which calls the MakeFile first and then defines the data/MC file needed to be processed.
+To run main executable, simply run file titled "run.sh" which calls the MakeFile first, runs executable and defines the data/MC file needed to be processed